Are your aging parents still driving? Read this.

 Although there was a 5.6% decrease in motorcycle fatalities in 2017 compared to the previous year, motorcyclists are still significantly over-represented in all traffic deaths.
 Every year about 5,000 people get killed on motorcycles.

-18. There were almost 42 million licensed drivers aged 65+ in the United States in 2016.
+18. There are almost42 million licensed drivers aged 65+ in the US

 (Source: Federal Highway Administration)